mmaniatis/reddivestor/README.md

 Instructions to use:

-CONDA:
-  1. conda create env -f environment.yml (Maybe you need to change the prefix on that file.. check to see)
-  2. conda activate your_env (<-- from prefix)
-  3. python3 main.py

-DOCKER:
+You will need two ENV Variables:

+  MONGO_PASSWORD
+  COINMARKETCAP_API_KEY

+From here you can do typical docker commands. export such as,

+git clone
-  docker build -t reddivestor .
+docker build -t image_name .

+export MONGO_PASSWORD=YOUR_PASS
+export COINMARKETCAP_API_KEY=YOUR_KEY

+docker run -e MONGO_PASSWORD -e COINMARKETCAP_API_KEY image_name

+or

-  docker run reddivestor
+docker run --env-list .env image_name (add to .env file)

-ssh -i "reddivestor_key_pair.pem" ec2-user@ec2-3-139-98-217.us-east-2.compute.amazonaws.com